nicolap16/Estate-Agency-Distributed-Data-Storage-System/README.md

 ## Project Description

-This project is a university assignment orginally assigned on the MSc Computing, Distributed and Cloud Computing module for building a distributed data storage system for an estate agency.
+This project is a university assignment to build a distributed data storage system for an estate agency.
 The goal is to develop a system that allows users to access, store, and update information related to properties, including houses and apartments.

 ## Project Objectives